-To remove: raise lever 1 on both sides of the seat.
-Pins 2 appear to indicate the seat is unlocked.
-Move the seat towards the rear and release from the floor anchor points.
-The seat can then be lifted out.
+- Raise lever 1 on both sides of the seat; the pins 2 visibly protrude to indicate that the seat is unlocked. - Move the seat towards the rear to release from the floor anchor points. - Lift seat to remove.

-Removable seats are heavy!
+Removable rear seats are heavy!
 Do not attempt to remove without assistance.